Paul V. McNutt: Federal government

-Indiana's constitution kept McNutt from seeking reelection as governor in 1936, and he launched a bid to be nominated to run for President on the Democratic ticket.
+Indiana's constitution kept McNutt from seeking reelection as governor in 1936, and he launched a bid to be nominated to run for president on the Democratic ticket.
 He was considered the front-runner until Roosevelt announced he would seek a second term.
-McNutt was overwhelmingly defeated, but attempted to be nominated for Vice President.
+McNutt was overwhelmingly defeated, but attempted to be nominated for vice president.
 Roosevelt, however, still recalled McNutt's lack of support in his previous reelection bid and refused to accept him.
 Despite the rejection, McNutt campaigned strongly for Roosevelt's reelection as president.
 Roosevelt made him High Commissioner to the Philippines in 1937, a post that McNutt thought would help him in a presidential bid in 1940 and which Roosevelt, contemplating a third term for himself, thought would effectively sideline McNutt.

 With the Philippines largely self-governing, the post of high commissioner was mostly ceremonial.
 Nevertheless, McNutt managed to stir controversy by appearing fussy over details of protocol.
 He also questioned the wisdom of giving early independence to the islands as promised in the 1934 Tydings–McDuffie Act, believing that the small country could not defend itself.
 McNutt was also the target of criticism from Republicans, notably Representative Albert J. Engel of Michigan, for a proposal to construct a "summer palace" in the mountains near Baguio.

-In a notable humanitarian act, McNutt, in cooperation with Commonwealth President Manuel L. Quezon, quietly side-stepped the US Department of State in allowing the entry into the Philippines of 1300 Jewish refugees fleeing fascist regimes in Europe.
+In a notable humanitarian act, McNutt, in cooperation with Commonwealth President Manuel L. Quezon, quietly side-stepped the U.S. Department of State in allowing the entry into the Philippines of 1,300 Jewish refugees fleeing fascist regimes in Europe.
 This was at a time when the refugees could not legally enter the United States itself in large numbers.
 McNutt's role was documented in the 2013 film Rescue in the Philippines: Refuge from the Holocaust.

 By 1938 the press speculated that McNutt would, despite opposition from Roosevelt supporters, "have to be reckoned with" for the 1940 Democratic nomination for president because of his military and American Legion service, gubernatorial record, and "astonishingly good looks."
 He left the Philippines in 1939 to become head of Roosevelt's new Federal Security Agency, an umbrella office that managed an array of New Deal programs that ranged from the Civilian Conservation Corps to Social Security.
 It also served as a cover agency from 1942 to 1944 for the War Research Service, a secret program to develop chemical and biological weapons.
 The FSA job gave McNutt high visibility, but his presidential hopes ended because Roosevelt decided to seek a third term.
 Although McNutt's name was floated as a possible vice-presidential running mate, Roosevelt apparently did not seriously consider the possibility, preferring the more liberal Secretary of Agriculture Henry A. Wallace.
 Coincidentally, Roosevelt's opponent in 1940 was McNutt's Indiana University classmate and Beta Theta Pi fraternity brother Wendell Willkie, now a Republican.